tjianl/github-activity-monitor/README.md

 ### Optional

 `GITHUB_TOKEN` - GitHub API token, which allows the ingestor to increase the API call limit 60 to 5000 requests per hour.
 Documentation for generating the token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+`MAX_POLL_INTERVAL` - Maximum interval in seconds in which the GitHub Events API is polled.
+Default: `10`

-In case you want to run the ingestor and API separately, you need additional environment variables to connect to a PostgreSQL database.
+In case you want to run the ingestor and API separately, you need additional environment variables to connect to a (PostgreSQL) database.
 Please view the READMEs in the respective folders.

 ## Run Locally